 One important distinction, in which men differ from women is their weight histories.
-Men frequently have been mildly to moderately obese at one point in their lives before developing an eating disorder, and were particularly susceptible if obesity was present in childhood.
+Men frequently who have been mild to moderately obese at one point in their lives before developing an eating disorder and were particularly susceptible if obesity was present in childhood.
 This contrasts with women as they generally felt fat before using compensatory behaviors to lose weight, however most women usually had a normal weight history (Andersen, 1999).

 The issue of weight concerns among males often is influenced by athletic achievement.
 More men than women are motivated to lose weight, or sometimes to gain weight, to achieve optimal performance in sports, and even in some cases, to be eligible to compete.
 This is also true in the cases of injury: resulting in attempts to avoid weight gain due to an inability to exercise (Andersen, 1999).

 A literature review of the correlation between sexual abuse and eating disorders revealed that approximately 30% of eating-disordered patients had a history of sexual abuse (Connors & Worse, 1993).
 For males, sexual abuse is likely underreported due to a disproportionate amount of shame and stigmatization that accompanies abuse for men versus women.
 Because of underreporting, there appears to be a smaller number of males with a documented history of sexual abuse.
 Most perpetrators of sexual abuse are males; therefore, males who are victims of sexual abuse may develop issues around sexual orientation and/or fear of experiencing sexuality.
 Through disordered eating, specifically anorexia, males struggling with these issues may deny natural hormonal mandates as a solution to their sexual orientation crisis and therefore become asexual as a way to avoid sexual issues